delta/codecharacter-player-docs-2019/overview.rst

 	auto soldier_id = soldiers[NUM_SOLDIERS - 1];

-	// Checking if the last grid of the map is valid to build a tower on if (map[MAP_SIZE - 1][MAP_SIZE - 1].valid_territory) ...
+	// Checking if the last tile of the map is valid to build a tower on if (map[MAP_SIZE - 1][MAP_SIZE - 1].valid_territory) ...

-	// Issuing a command to build a tower at grid (4, 7) map[4][7].build_tower = true;
+	// Issuing a command to build a tower at tile (4, 7) map[4][7].build_tower = true;